qudus4l/Flower-Species-Image-Classifier/README.md

-# AI Programming with Python Project
+# Flower Species Image Classifier

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch,